cadet/CADET-Core/doc/index.rst

 Donations
 ---------

-`Donations <https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=FCQ2M89558ZAG>`_ for helping to host, maintain, and further develop the CADET project are highly appreciated.
+`Donations <https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=FCQ2M89558ZAG>`_ for helping to host, maintain, and further develop the CADET-Core project are highly appreciated.

 Citing
 ------

-The development of CADET has been a collaborative effort, with multiple dedicated individuals contributing their expertise to create a powerful and versatile open-source software tool.
+The development of CADET-Core has been a collaborative effort, with multiple dedicated individuals contributing their expertise to create a powerful and versatile open-source software tool.
 Countless hours of hard work have been invested to provide the scientific community with a valuable resource.
-As an open-source project, CADET relies on the support and recognition from users and researchers to thrive.
+As an open-source project, CADET-Core relies on the support and recognition from users and researchers to thrive.
-Therefore, we kindly ask that any publications or projects leveraging the capabilities of CADET acknowledge its creators and their contributions by citing an adequate selection of our publications.
+Therefore, we kindly ask that any publications or projects leveraging the capabilities of CADET-Core acknowledge its creators and their contributions by citing an adequate selection of our publications.

 **General:**